tiwarysanjeev11/OpenCV-Project/README.md

 # vision
-This is a  vehile detection project using Computer Vision
+This is a vehicle detection project using Computer Vision

 Here I used background subtractions methods of OpenCV Library of Python and some morphological transformation for accuracy.
 But this is for only static cameras.